documaster/noark5-web-services/src/04 - Web services.md

   - version of the object
 - **fields**
   - all regular fields (string, date, number, boolean) of the object
+- **links**
+  - all any-to-one reference fields of the object (marked as Viewable in "02 - Object types.md")

 ## **upload**